Osorno has successfully used chlorine dioxide disinfection technology to treat water distribution systems in hospitals.

 Given the vulnerable condition of many hospital patients, infection via airborne bacteria from faucets and flushing toilets is a major concern.
 Chlorine dioxide is ideal for treating water in health-care facilities that serve patients with suppressed immune systems.

-Osorno disinfected the distribution system of the then newly-built Alberta Children’s Hospital.
-Despite the high level of free chlorine (1 mg/l) in the water supplied by the City of Calgary, and a working UV disinfection system, high levels of Pseudomonas spp. were found at many faucets.
-Osorno flushed the complete piping system by adding 1 mg/l chlorine dioxide, and bacteria levels dropped to zero at all faucets.
+In 2006, Osorno disinfected the water distribution system of the newly-built Alberta Children’s Hospital.
+Despite the high level of chlorine (1 mg/l) in the water from the City of Calgary and a working UV disinfection system, high levels of Pseudomonas spp. were still present at many of the hospital's faucets.
+Osorno flushed the hospital's system completely by adding 1 mg/l chlorine dioxide and bacteria levels dropped to zero at all faucets.